England’s B-Lines network will give pollinating insects a boost

 Catherine Jones, Pollinator Officer at Buglife says, “A complete England B-Lines network is a real landmark step in our mission to reverse insect declines and lend a helping hand to our struggling pollinators.
 We hope that organisations and people across England will help with our shared endeavour to create thousands of hectares of new pollinator-friendly wildflower habitats along the B-Lines.”

 Bees’ Needs Week celebrates and shares how everyone can continue to help bees and other pollinators.
-We need everyone to help create urgently needed wildflower habitat along B-Lines, from local authorities and government, to farmers and keen gardeners.
-The details of the wildflower-rich pollinator friendly habitat that have been delivered by previous or ongoing projects, or by anyone who has already recorded their site, will appear on Buglife’s B-Lines online map.
+We need everyone to help create urgently needed wildflower habitat along the B-Lines, from local authorities and government, to farmers and keen gardeners.
+The details of the wildflower-rich pollinator-friendly habitat that has been delivered by previous or ongoing projects, or by anyone who has already recorded their site, will appear on Buglife’s B-Lines online map.

 Everyone can add their pollinator habitat on Buglife’s B-Lines online map, share on social media using #BeesNeeds and follow the Bees’ Needs ‘5 Simple Actions’: